 A related issue is that a series of adjustments will be needed to make the necessary spinal changes to reduce the nervous system interference.
 You’ll explain that retraining the muscles and soft tissues takes time and requires repetition.
 If you’re inclined, explain that if the visit frequency is too far apart, there isn’t enough momentum to produce a healing effect.
 And if it’s too frequent, their body will be still processing the previous adjustment.
 Your recommendations are based on finding the sweet spot between both extremes.

-By telling the truth about what you’re actually doing, a huge burden will be lifted from your shoulders.
+By telling the truth about what you’re actually doing, a huge burden is lifted from your shoulders.
 You’ll no longer be responsible for something beyond your control.

 6. Healing Is a Process and All Processes Take Time